topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ## 5.4 NVME M.2 SSD

-The D3-G board supports the use of SATA storage devices, such as HDDs or SSDs, via its PCIe slot using a compatible SATA controller.
+The TOPST D3-G board supports the use of SATA storage devices, such as HDDs or SSDs, through its PCIe slot using a compatible SATA controller.

 #### Step 1.
 Connect the SSD
-- NVMe SSD (M.2 PCIe): Insert the NVMe M.2 SSD into the D3-G board’s PCIe slot.
+- NVMe SSD (M.2 PCIe): Insert the NVMe M.2 SSD into the TOPST D3-G board’s PCIe slot.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/M.2%20SSD%20connection.png" width="400"></p>
-<p align="center"><strong>Figure 5.4 D3-G NVME M.2 SSD connection  </strong></p>
+<p align="center"><strong>Figure 5.4 Connect NVME M.2 SSD to TOPST D3-G  </strong></p>

 #### Step 2.
-Boot the D3-G Board
+Boot the TOPST D3-G Board
-After executing the reboot command, observe the boot log to verify that the PCIe device is recognized by the system.
+After executing the **reboot** command, observe the boot log to verify that the PCIe device is recognized by the system.
 Look for messages such as telechips-pcie: Link up, which indicate that the PCIe link has been successfully established.

 ```